devxiongmao/truckin-along/docs/user_journeys/admin_managing_shipment_statuses.md

 - 🟢 Easy creation of status
 - 🟢 Shipment status automation—no additional manual work required
-- 🟡 Some confusion around when a particular workflow might apply
+- 🟢 Users are pleased by the clear explainations of when the status change actions will be triggered within the app.

 ---

 ## Pain Points

-- User may not know when the associated action is triggered within the app.
+- None currently reported in this workflow.

 ---

 ## Opportunities

-- Update the copy on the workflow action page to explain when a given action is triggered within the app (XMDEV-335).
+- None currently reported in this workflow.

 ---